VMI Keydets: Sports sponsored

-VMI football history dates back to 1891 with the formation of a team under Walter Taylor.
-It actually dates back farther, with a one-game season in 1873, though is not really considered an official season (there were also no player or coaching records).
-Today, the Keydets play at 10,000-seat Alumni Memorial Field, as they have since 1962.
-Sparky Woods is the current head coach.
-He was named VMI's 30th all-time coach on February 13, 2008.
-Woods replaced Jim Reid who left to coach outside linebackers for the Miami Dolphins.
-The Keydets are still looking for their first winning season since 1981.

 Baseball

 Baseball is in fact the oldest sport at VMI, when the team was formed in 1866.
 Recorded schedules only go back as far as 1951, when the team was under the command of Frank Summers.
 Since 2004, the Keydets have been coached by Marlin Ikenberry.
 VMI has been SoCon finalists on numerous occasions, but have never won a SoCon championship and did not win a Big South championship while in that conference.

 Basketball

 Arguably the most famous years for the Keydets were in 1976 and 77.
 The first year, VMI made their way to the Elite 8 led by future Laker Ron Carter.
-The Keydets prevailed over Tennessee and DePaul, before bowing to Rutgers 91-75.
+The Keydets prevailed over Tennessee and DePaul, before bowing to Rutgers 91–75.
 However, they wouldn't have to wait long for another chance.
 The next season, VMI edged Duquesne by 7 to get to the Sweet Sixteen.
-The Keydets second tournament run came to a halt with a 93-78 loss to Kentucky.
+The Keydets second tournament run came to a halt with a 93–78 loss to Kentucky.
 Since then, VMI has not won a conference championship or made an NCAA tournament appearance.
 VMI is coached by Duggar Baucom, who will be entering his 9th year in 2013–14.
 Cameron Hall has been the home of VMI basketball since 1981.